 It’s easy for adults to believe that because children are small, their emotions are also small or somehow less real.
 This could not be further from the truth.

 COVID-19 has changed the shape of day-to-day life for everyone, but many families are taking the good with the bad.
-Here are 10 ways to make the most of your family Quarantine.
+For those families who have to go through a period of quarantining together, it can be easy to get off track or ignore each other.
+Here are 10 ways to make the most of your family's quarantine.

 We totally get it.
 Life gets hectic and finding time to even take a breath is sometimes difficult.
 But with the sun hanging in the sky longer and longer each day, finding that extra time is becoming a little easier.